zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 The Java demos are in the demoj directory.

-To build the Java demos, you need the Java SDK 1.4.2 or later, and Ant 1.6.3 or later.
+To build the Java demos, you need J2SE SDK 1.5.0 or later, and Ant 1.6.3 or later.
 They can be downloaded from:

   http://java.sun.com/j2se/index.jsp